-Children enter, leave and move around the school in an orderly manner, walking at all times.
-The teacher should ensure that pupils have all necessary items before leaving the classroom (e.g. bags, jackets, lunch cards).
+Children enter, leave and move around the school in an orderly manner, always walking.
+The teacher should ensure that pupils have all necessary items before leaving the classroom (e.g., bags, jackets, lunch cards).
 Children should stop at designated stopping points and nominated door holders should hold the doors to allow pupils to pass safely before joining the end of the line.

 Class teachers will collect their own classes from the lines at 9am break and lunch.
-Staff will also ensure children leave the building safely at all times.
+Staff will also ensure children always leave the building safely.